Sufail07/Workout-Tracker/README.md

 - ✅ Assign multiple exercises to a workout with sets, reps, and weights
 - ✅ Mark workouts as completed
 - ✅ View completed workouts
 - ✅ Permissions: users can only access their own data
+- ✅ API documentation: contains proper API documentation using drf-spectacular

 ---